Abducted Teen Elizabeth Thomas Now Missing For Nine Days, New Details Emerge

 — TBI (@TBInvestigation) March 21, 2017

 Now, it’s been nine days since Elizabeth Thomas was abducted, allegedly by a teacher who has been described as “armed.”
-Investigators are pulling out all the stops in an effort to bring the teen home safely, and are now reaching out to property owners in rural areas near where she disappeared for help.
-As WHNT 19 reports, those desperately searching for Elizabeth are hoping that the reason neither she nor her alleged kidnapper have been seen for over a week is because they are hiding out.
+Investigators are pulling out all the stops in an effort to bring the teen home safely and are now reaching out to property owners in rural areas near where she disappeared for help.
+As WHNT 19 reports, those desperately searching for Elizabeth are hoping that the reason neither she nor her alleged kidnapper has been seen for over a week is because they are hiding out.

 Investigators claim that they have received a dishearteningly low number of reports of sightings in the case, but are hopeful that this could be because Tad Cummins and Elizabeth Thomas are deliberately staying out of sight – not because the worst has happened.
 As such, they are asking local residents that if “you live on rural property or own land you don’t visit every day, you check it out for anything suspicious.”